python-trio/trio/docs/source/design.rst

 And finally: we care about speed on real-world applications quite a bit, but speed on microbenchmarks is just about our lowest priority.
-We aren't interested in competing to build the fastest echo server in the West.
+We aren't interested in competing to build "the fastest echo server in the West".
 I mean, it's nice if it happens or whatever, and microbenchmarks are an invaluable tool for understanding a system's behavior.
 But if you play that game to win then it's very easy to get yourself into a situation with seriously misaligned incentives, where